-You are all booked and ready for an upcoming trip of a lifetime but are your feet ready for the increase activity that will occur?
+You are all booked and ready for an upcoming trip of a lifetime but are your feet ready for the increased activity that will occur?

-As podiatrists, we commonly encounter many people looking for advice on hiking footwear or areas to address with their feet prior to trip.
+As podiatrists, we commonly encounter many people looking for advice on hiking footwear or areas to address with their feet before the trip.
 There is no doubt that the most important piece for hiking gear you pack is your boots so here are three tips to ensure you select the best option for you.

 Understanding what the boots will be used for and the likely activity involved is an important piece of information when considering the style of boot.
 Can you get away with a lighter style shoe with greater flex or is the route your taking needed something more rigid and supportive?

 These simple yet important questions need to be answered prior to any purchase.